 Editor: They can read, edit and delete files and folders.

 Viewer: The lowest level of permission — they can only read and download content.

 DRM protected tresors

-Tresorit Digital Rights Management (DRM) adds an extra layer of protection to files stored in Tresorit.
-From DRM enabled tresors, Editors and Readers are prevented from saving, printing, copying or taking screenshots of DRM protected files.
-Further, to prevent accidental disclosure of confidential DRM files, a DRM protected file attached to an email cannot be opened.
+Permission levels are a bit different in DRM protected tresors.
+Tresorit Digital Rights Management (DRM) adds an extra layer of protection to files stored on the cloud.
+In DRM-protected tresors, Editors and Viewers are prevented from saving, printing, copying or taking screenshots of files.
+Also, to avoid accidental disclosure of confidential DRM files, a DRM protected file attached to an email cannot be opened.

 Still have questions left?
 Drop us a line